 My husband’s family owns a cabin in the woods and by the lake.
 In the past three decades, there have been many family gathering events held there.
 Occasionally we also invited our friends to go there for weekends.
 It is surely a nice get-away place.
-I don’t get tired of looking at the clear blue water and the surrounding mountains and I particularly love to gaze the starry sky in the night.
-At full moon nights, moon reflection on the lake is stunning.
-It is high in 5000 ft elevation, peaceful and secluded.
+I don’t get tired of looking at the clear blue water and the surrounding mountains and I particularly love to gaze at the starry sky at the night.
+On full moon nights, moon reflection on the lake is stunning.
+It is high at 5000 ft elevation, peaceful, and secluded.
 Friends and family love it but I have not been too crazy about it.

 The cabin is small, but it is fully furnished with essential amenities.
-It is convenient but more in the rustic side.
-When we invited our friends, we like to inform our quests, just be prepared like you are going camping, but kitchen and shower are provided, and you have beds and sheets to sleep in.
+It is convenient but more on the rustic side.
+When we invited our friends, we like to inform our guests, just be prepared like you are going camping, but kitchen and shower are provided, and you have beds and sheets to sleep in.

 I always like nature, but not necessarily camping.
-Since I became an Oregonian, I have learned to like camping, but I would only go to the campsite where there are fresh running tap water, shower and electricity.
-I grew up in the city and for a long time I was very spoiled with five-star hotels while I was traveling for work.
+Since I became an Oregonian, I have learned to like camping, but I would only go to the campsite where there are fresh running tap water, shower, and electricity.
+I grew up in the city and for a long time, I was very spoiled with five-star hotels while I was traveling for work.
 Lodging condition is one thing that I tend to fuss about.
-For this reason, I seemed barely to have good night sleep here.
+For this reason, I seemed not to have a good night’s sleep here.

 This was just three weekends ago.
-I woke up bright early and for the first time I walked down to the beach by myself.
-Water level is pretty high and fallen trees are everywhere.
-I have not gone beyond the first large down tree for years, but I made my way to climb up the tree, and cross over to the other side of the beach on this day, and I found myself immediately clicked my shutter away.
-There were logs, twigs, snags, reflections, rocks and I have not felt that Diamond Peak looks so accessible until this moment.
+I woke up bright and early and for the first time I walked down to the beach by myself.
+The water level is pretty high and fallen trees are everywhere.
+I have not gone beyond the first large down tree for years, but I made my way to climb up the tree, and cross over to the other side of the beach on this day, and I found myself immediately clicking my shutter away.
+There were logs, twigs, snags, reflections, and rocks, and I have not felt that Diamond Peak looks so accessible until this moment.

 And shame on me, this was the first time when I noticed that almost every cabin has a launching dock for their boats.
 Why didn’t I notice that in the last two decades when I have been coming here?

-In the past, I would stand outside the cabin facing the lake, took one shoot with fleet of trees, walk down 30 feet and took another shot of beach water line, and the third shot with Odell Butte and ponderosa pine.
+In the past, I would stand outside the cabin facing the lake, take one shoot with a fleet of trees, walk down 30 feet, and take another shot of the beach water line, and the third shot with Odell Butte and ponderosa pine.
 That was all.
-There are so many photo opportunities around the cabin and same shot can be taken during different time of the day and generate varying results.
+There are so many photo opportunities around the cabin and the same shot can be taken during a different time of the day and generate varying results.

-Towards the end of this weekend, I have at least taken 150 shots around the cabin, along the beach and the nearby campgrounds.
-Comparing to what I did in the past, I feel that I have suddenly discovered my Acadia.
+Towards the end of this weekend, I have at least taken 150 shots around the cabin, along the beach, and the nearby campgrounds.
+Compared to what I did in the past, I feel that I have suddenly discovered my Acadia.

-I have completely underestimated what this cabin can do for me and what it has contributed to my recent discovery, rejuvenated my spirit and triggered my inspirations.
+I have completely underestimated what this cabin can do for me and what it has contributed to my recent discovery, rejuvenated my spirit, and triggered my inspiration.